djlorenzouasset/Asteria/README.md

 ## Settings

 - When the program opens, will ask for your <b>local installation of Fortnite</b>.
 Insert the path and press enter.
 After this, the program will ask for a <b>custom background</b> (1920x1080 if possible).
-You can find good backgrounds in high quality on <a href='https://fortnite.gg/assets?category=backgrounds'>Fortnite.GG</a>
+You can find good backgrounds in high quality on <a href='https://fortnite.gg/assets?category=backgrounds'>Fortnite.gg</a> or write "rarity" for use an automatic background based on the cosmetic rarity.

 - When you completed these steps, the program will load local files and when finish you can insert a path for a Music Pack or an Emote (you search in Fortnite files with the help of <a href='https://github.com/4sval/FModel'>FModel</a>).
 Here is an example of the program when is ready to extract: